 Rooms are simply furnished in cool hues, with minimal extras.
 Terrace Garden View rooms have a small private terrace overlooking a sloping lawn; interconnecting options are also available in this category.
 They aren't true suites, but we love the open-plan Kyma Suites, which have private terraces that lead onto a shared lawn overlooking the sea, and private rooftop terraces – perfect for an al fresco meal or romantic candlelit soiree.
 In the main building there are also one- and two-bedroom suites with separate lounges (some with private balconies), ideal for larger family groups.

-The award-winning Almyra Spa is set in a purpose built adults-only complex, with six treatment rooms, three spa suites, a sauna, steam room, Vichy showers, yoga deck, mani-pedi station, hair salon, heated indoor pool and outdoor infinity pool.
+The award-winning Almyra Spa is set in a purpose built adults-only complex, with six treatment rooms, three spa suites, a sauna, steam room, Vichy showers, yoga deck, mani-pedi station, hair salon, indoor pool and outdoor infinity pool.
 There's a suitably lengthy spa menu of massages, facials, wraps, scrubs and other beautification rituals, and the therapists are excellent.
 Couples can book a double spa suite with a long private terrace overlooking the pool, and indulge in a quiet spa snack between Osea marine treatments.
 Outside the spa, the slickly photogenic grown-ups-only pool area also has a small restaurant (Eauzone) and bar with waiter service.

 Stash some stylish yoga gear in your suitcase.